2026 Boston Red Sox season

-The 2026 Boston Red Sox season is the upcoming 126th season in Boston Red Sox franchise history, and their 115th season at Fenway Park.
-Alex Cora is expected to return for the sixth season of his second stint as the team's on-field manager.
-The team is scheduled to open the regular season in an away game against the Cincinnati Reds on March 26, and conclude with a home game against the Chicago Cubs on September 27.
+The 2026 Boston Red Sox season is the ongoing 126th season in Boston Red Sox franchise history, and their 115th season at Fenway Park.
+The team opened the regular season in an away game against the Cincinnati Reds on March 26 and concluded the regular season with a home game (played in Florida due to inclement weather in Boston) against the Chicago Cubs on September 27.

+After a start, including a sweep at home against their rival New York Yankees, the Red sox fired manager Alex Cora on April 25.
+(Note: Bench coach Ramón Vázquez, hitting coach Peter Fatse, assistant hitting coach Dillon Lawson, and third base coach Kyle Hudson were also fired, while game planning coach Jason Varitek was reassigned to a non-uniformed role.)
+Triple-A Worcester Red Sox manager Chad Tracy was subsequently named as the team's interim manager by chief baseball officer Craig Breslow.
+Tracy was officially named as the team's permanent manager on September 22.

+On July 22, the team won its 15th game in a row to tie the franchise record for consecutive games won, established 80 years earlier by the 1946 Red Sox.
+At the end of the month, the Red Sox' record set a new record for their highest monthly winning percentage in franchise history.
+(Note: The previous franchise record for a month was a .800 winning percentage, set in June 1901 (20–5) and matched in August 1950 (24–6).)

+Facing the Kansas City Royals on September 13, starting pitcher Payton Tolle became the first Red Sox pitcher to record an immaculate inning since Chris Sale accomplished the feat in 2021, and the first to do so in the first inning of the game since Pedro Martínez in 2002.

+The Red Sox clinched their second consecutive playoff berth on September 20, when the Atlanta Braves defeated the Houston Astros.
+The Red Sox became the fourth team in major-league history to clinch a playoff spot after being 14 or more games below .500 during the season.
+(Note: The other three teams were the 1914 Boston Braves, 1974 Pittsburgh Pirates, and 2005 Houston Astros.)

 Offseason

-At the conclusion of the 2025 season, the Red Sox had 11 players under contact for the 2026 season: Roman Anthony, Brayan Bello, Kristian Campbell, Aroldis Chapman, Garrett Crochet, Jarren Duran, Jordan Hicks, Ceddanne Rafaela, Patrick Sandoval, Garrett Whitlock, and Masataka Yoshida.
+At the conclusion of the 2025 season, the Red Sox had 11 players under contract for the 2026 season: Roman Anthony, Brayan Bello, Kristian Campbell, Aroldis Chapman, Garrett Crochet, Jarren Duran, Jordan Hicks, Ceddanne Rafaela, Patrick Sandoval, Garrett Whitlock, and Masataka Yoshida.
 Four players had contract options and/or opt-outs, four players were eligible to become free agents, nine players were eligible for arbitration, and an additional 22 players were not yet eligible for arbitration due to their limited service time in MLB, and could therefore be retained by the team for the league-minimum salary or released.